Ice Maze RL Basics#

 td_error = td_target - old_expected_q_value

-# Update to an new adjusted value, but don't just snap to it.
+# Update to a new adjusted value, but don't just snap to it.
 Apply another downweighting factor

 new_adjusted_q_value = old_expected_q_value + alpha * td_error